grayerbeard/mqtt/README.md

 ## MQTT Server

-R Pi "One" is the MQTT server where you install 'mosquitto' MQTT server using
+R Pi "One" is the MQTT server where you install 'mosquitto' MQTT server using.
+You DO NOT need this on either the Subscriber or the Publisher.
+Also you do not need the

 'sudo apt-get install mosquitto'